 Challenges you may encounter while searching for information:

-While there are many lists of both non-profit organizations and businesses at many geographic levels (e.g., local, state, national, regional, global), most are incredibly lengthy and may or may not contain information on the rationale for the founding of each entity.
+While there are many lists of both non-profit organizations and businesses at many geographic levels (e.g., local, state, national, regional, and global), most are incredibly lengthy and may or may not contain information on the rationale for the founding of each entity.

 Articles, books, and other publications in translational science using the indicator: